NiceneNerd/BCML/docs/README.md

 * A dumped copy of *The Legend of Zelda: Breath of the Wild* for Wii U
 * Python 3.7 (64-bit, added to system PATH)

-The following `pip` packages, which will be automatically installed:
+The following `pip` packages, which will be *automatically installed*:
 * [`aamp`](https://pypi.org/project/aamp/)
 * [`byml`](https://pypi.org/project/byml/)
 * [`diff-match-patch`](https://pypi.org/project/diff-match-patch/)